trac-hacks/trac-github/README.md

   URLs of Trac, if you enable this pluign, you must disable three components in `trac.versioncontrol.web_ui`, as shown in the configuration file above.
 * **`tracext.github.GitHubPostCommitHook`** is the post-commit hook called by GitHub.
-If the `autofetch` option is enabled, the local clone used by Trac will be updated.
-Specifically, the branches will point to the same commits as on GitHub.
+If the `autofetch` option is enabled, the mirror used by Trac will be updated.
 The plugin will then trigger a cache update and notify components about the new changesets.
 This is useful in combination with Trac's [commit ticket updater](http://trac.edgewall.org/wiki/CommitTicketUpdater) and [notifications](http://trac.edgewall.org/wiki/TracNotification).